OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-calibration-simple.rst

 Curve calibration: simple example
 ===============
 In this example we construct a simple set of curve composed of only two curves in USD.
-The code related to the example can be found in teh demo test **MulticurveBuildingDiscountingDiscountUSD2DemoTest**.
+The code related to the example can be found in the demo test **MulticurveBuildingDiscountingDiscountUSD2DemoTest**.

 Curve descriptions
 ------------------